asherLZR/lazy-dynamic-programming/README.md

     in last $ last table
 ```

-Essentially we're building the same `table` as in the imperative version but with thunks.

 ## Lazy Dynamic Programming O(|A| * (1 + D A B))
 ### Haskell Implementation
 In the previous solutions, we built a memoisation table to calculate our edit distance values.
 However this is inefficient because the only value that matters is the one in the last position of some diagonal in `table`!
 This means that the number of intermediate calculations to get to that value can be minimised.
 How do we use laziness to do this?
 We will go through 3 general ideas then let the code speak about its specifics; they are:

-1. Force evaluation in a consistent direction
-2. Prefer diagonals over rows to enforce order of evaluation
+1. Prefer diagonals over rows to enforce order of evaluation
+2. Force evaluation in a consistent direction
 3. Be lazy - declare calculation of new values based on un-evaluated dependencies

 Let's take the simple case where `a = "aaa"` and `b = "aaaaa"`.
 Imagine for a moment that we were using the earlier method of expanding the entire memoisation table - it would look like this.